greener-group/group_website/index.md

 ## Joining the group

+**There is currently an [open advert](https://www.nature.com/naturecareers/job/12840475/postdoctoral-scientist-structural-studies-dr-joe-greener-lmb-2633) for a postdoc position in the group on computational protein design and molecular simulation.
+Closes 13/07/25.**

 We are currently looking to grow the group!

 If you are interested in a postdoc position, please contact Joe informally.